-The Board must appoint a Lead Independent Board Member to assist the Chairperson in the execution of his or her/her duties and such other functions as the Board may wish to delegate to the Lead Independent Board Member in the Board Charter.
+The Board must appoint a Lead Independent Board Member to assist the Chairperson in the execution of his or her duties and to perform such other functions as the Board may wish to delegate to the Lead Independent Board Member as provided for in the Board Charter.
 The Lead Independent Board Member's appointment shall be reviewed and confirmed annually after the AGM.